Louis' Lunch: Hamburger claims

 Many others claim to be the creator of the hamburger, including Charlie Nagreen, brothers Frank and Charles Menches, Oscar Weber Bilby, and Fletcher Davis.
-White Castle traces the origin of the hamburger to Hamburg, Germany, with its invention by Otto Kuase.
-However, it gained national recognition at the 1904 St. Louis World's Fair when the New-York Tribune namelessly attributed the hamburger as "the innovation of a food vendor on the pike."
+White Castle traces the origin of the hamburger to Hamburg, Germany with its invention by Otto Kuase.
+However, it gained national recognition at the 1904 St. Louis World's Fair when the New-York Tribune declared the hamburger to be "the innovation of a food vendor on the pike."

-In 2000, the Library of Congress recognized Louis' Lunch as the creator of the hamburger after being backed by United States Representative Rosa L. DeLauro.
+In 2000, the Library of Congress recognized Louis' Lunch as the creator of the hamburger after being backed by U.S. Representative Rosa L. DeLauro.
 The Library of Congress stated that Louis Lassen sold the first hamburger and steak sandwich in the U.S. in 1900.
-New York magazine states, "The dish actually had no name until some rowdy sailors from Hamburg named the meat on a bun after themselves years later," noting also that this claim is subject to dispute.
+New York magazine states, "The dish actually had no name until some rowdy sailors from Hamburg named the meat on a bun after themselves years later," noting that this claim is also subject to dispute.

-Detractors of the Louis' Lunch claim include Josh Ozersky, a food editor for New York Magazine.
-In Ozersky's book, The Hamburger: A History, Ozersky denies the claim based on the definition of a hamburger and told the New Haven Register, "If you say it can be on toast, you're essentially redefining the hamburger out of existence.
+Detractors of the Louis' Lunch claim include Josh Ozersky, a food editor for New York magazine.
+Ozersky denies the claim in The Hamburger: A History based on the definition of a hamburger.
+"If you say it can be on toast, you're essentially redefining the hamburger out of existence.
 The hamburger as the world knows it means a sandwich of ground beef on a bun."
-However, Motz's Hamburger America notes that the hamburger bun did not exist in 1900 nor did so for another 20 years.
+However, Motz's Hamburger America notes that the hamburger bun did not exist in 1900.
 Ozersky's book also notes earlier claimants and recognizes Walter Anderson for creating the modern hamburger.

-In 2006, a "mock trial" was held by the Hamburger Festival in Akron, Ohio.
-Louis' Lunch was noted to have taken the event seriously, in contrast to other representatives of other hamburger creator claimants.
-Renny Loisel, public relations director of the Greater New Haven Convention and Visitors Bureau, submitted an affidavit and letter from the New Haven Preservation Trust and noted that the Library of Congress recognizes Louis' Lunch for creating the first hamburger, but the evidence was denied.
-According to an internet poll, Louis' Lunch placed third and Loisel noted that despite the evidence it was more about theatrics than truth.
+In 2006, a mock trial was held by the Hamburger Festival in Akron, Ohio.
+Louis' Lunch was noted to have taken the event seriously, in contrast to other hamburger creator claimants.
+Renny Loisel, public relations director of the Greater New Haven Convention and Visitors Bureau, submitted an affidavit from the New Haven Preservation Trust and noted that the Library of Congress recognizes Louis' Lunch for creating the first hamburger.
+Louis' Lunch placed third in an internet poll, and Loisel noted that it was more about theatrics than truth.

-An article from ABC News sums up the problems of identifying the origins of the hamburger by stating, "One problem is that there is little written history.
+An ABC News article states that it is impossible to be certain who invented the hamburger because "there is little written history.
 Another issue is that the spread of the burger happened largely at the World's Fair, from tiny vendors that came and went in an instant.
 And it is entirely possible that more than one person came up with the idea at the same time in different parts of the country."